bhavana-netlify/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
 ### Demo for updates

-This is a demo.
 We are now using the Netlify cms.

 ### Shade-grown coffee